Mercedes-Benz redesigned its C-Class for the 2022 model year, but so far only the sedan and wagon have arrived.

 Sales of convertibles have been on the decline as more and more buyers turn toward crossovers, and as a result Mercedes has been cutting back on its drop-tops.
 The automaker has already phased out its SLK-Class, S-Class Cabriolet, and AMG GT Roadster, and the redesigned 2022 AMG SL is now the sole option in the upper segment.
 Look for this CLE-Class to fill in at the more affordable end of the lineup.

 It's a strategy similar to what Audi and BMW used for convertible versions of their respective A4 and 3-Series.
-Recall, the respective predecessors to the A5 Cabriolet and 4-Series convertible were the A4 Cabriolet and 3-Series convertible.
+The respective predecessors to the Audi A5 Cabriolet and BMW 4-Series convertible were the A4 Cabriolet and 3-Series convertible that were phased out around 2008 and 2013.
 Mercedes has also been down this path with its original CLK-Class, which was mechanically similar to the C-Class but positioned higher.

 There is some substance to the rumors as the prototype looks to feature a more muscular stance and slightly slimmer headlights compared to the redesigned C-Class, whose underpinnings it will share.